-Some dogs will take to a raw diet without any need for gradual introduction.
-However, dogs do not generally like any sudden dietary change, and we therefore suggest that you initially feed your dog 3/4 of your normal food and 1/4 Natural Instinct, decreasing the amount over seven to ten days until you are feeding only Natural Instinct.
+Dogs do not generally like any sudden dietary change, and we therefore suggest that you initially feed your dog 3/4 of your normal food and 1/4 Natural Instinct, decreasing the amount of their previous food over seven to ten days until you are feeding only Natural Instinct.

 Bones are essential for any quality raw diet, and your dog will greatly benefit from the nutrients derived from raw bones.
 However you should note the following points: